South Barito Regency: Transportation

-There are total 1,139.79 kilometers of road in the regency, majority of which is maintained by the regency government.
-328.73 kilometers have been paved with asphalt, with the rest being either concrete, gravel, or other surfaces.
-Despite being located inland, the regency have passenger ports utilizing Barito River such as in Buntok and Jelapat.
+There is a total of 1,139.79 kilometres of road in the regency, the majority of which is maintained by the regency government.
+328.73 kilometres have been paved with asphalt, with the rest being either concrete, gravel, or other surfaces.
+Despite being located inland, the regency has passenger ports utilizing the Barito River, such as at Buntok and Jelapat.
 The regency is served by Sanggu Airport, located in town of Buntok, with regular flights to major cities in Kalimantan such as Palangka Raya and Banjarmasin.
 The airport was planned to be expanded to accommodate bigger planes in 2020.

-The regency is connected to main cities in Kalimantan such as Banjarmasin and Balikpapan with bus, mainly served by Perum DAMRI.
+The regency is connected to main cities in Kalimantan such as Banjarmasin and Balikpapan by bus, mainly served by Perum DAMRI.

 Others

-Each district has one garbage dump facility except South Dusun district, which has nine.
-There are exactly 348 mosques, 137 Protestant churches, 30 Catholic churches, and one Hindu temple.
-In 2020, there are 57 registered market center facilities in the regency.
+Each district has one garbage dump facility except South Dusun District, which has nine.
+There are exactly 348 mosques, 137 Protestant churches, 30 Catholic churches, and one Hindu temple; In 2020, there are 57 registered market center facilities in the regency.

-The regency has several parks concentrated mostly on town of Buntok, such as Iring Witu Park which has become center of street foods in the town.
+The regency has several parks concentrated mostly on the town of Buntok (including its southern extension of Hilir Seper), such as Iring Witu Park which has become center of street foods in the town.
 The regency government has taken initiative to make the park center of culinary tourism in the regency.
 Other park in the town, Rusa Park (literally means "Deer Park), has deer population roaming around and visitors often feed the deer.
 Other than that, the park also hosts a landmark of the town, a deer statue in the middle of the park.
 It also has playground for children and a Wi-Fi hotspot.
 Regency government also has plan to convert ex-dump facility into another park on early 2021.

-The regency also has a stadium located in town of Buntok, named Batuah Stadium.
+The regency also has a stadium located in the town of Buntok, named Batuah Stadium.